hapijs/yar/README.md

 Note: Add `isSecure: false` to the `cookieOptions` if using standard http.
 Take care to do this in development mode only though.
 You don't want to use cookies sent over insecure channels for session management.

+### Hapi-Auth-Cookie

+There's a similar project called [Hapi-Auth-Cookie](https://github.com/hapijs/hapi-auth-cookie) that achieves similar ends to *yar*.
+If you want some additional options around authentication then you should take a look there.

 ## API Reference

 ### Options